 A lender’s first choice, however, in checking a specific credit score is with FICO.
 But keep in mind that even though you can access your FICO scores through your bank (which participates in FICO), they aren’t always the same scores that a lender sees when you apply for credit.

 Why do many opt for FICO in this FICO Score vs Credit Score debate?
 FICO is the first of many companies which works on a shared principle but actually built all the scoring models we have today.
 Although some other companies design their calculations by FICO’s standards, their results may vary.
 FICO scores are a trusted and reliable measure of whether a potential borrower will pay back a loan on time.
 Their scores ensure less risk and quicker access to a person’s credit profile, which equals quicker credit.

 What are FICO and Credit Scores Used For?

 Three main loans are common with both FICO and credit scores in evaluating creditworthiness:

-- Personal Loans—loans that you receive from a lending institution for personal usage, such as medical bills, education, etc.
+- Personal Loans—loans that you receive from a lending institution for personal usages, such as medical bills, education, etc.

 - Mortgages—loans taken out to buy property or land.

 - Auto Loans—loans from lending institutions for the purpose of buying a vehicle.